• Skip to primary navigation

 9. Global X Renewable Energy Producers ETF (RNRG)

-Global X Renewable Energy Producers ETF invests exclusively in companies that generate energy from renewable sources such as geothermal, wind, hydroelectric, and solar.
-The fund currently manages $120.1 million, an indicator that it still has great growth potential.
+The Global X Renewable Energy Producers ETF invests exclusively in companies that generate energy from renewable sources such as geothermal, wind, hydroelectric, and solar.
+The fund currently manages $120.1 million, which indicates that it still has great growth potential.

 Pros of the Global X Renewable Energy Producers ETF